corcorana/restingIAF/appendix.md

 Conversely, sign changes in the opposite direction (i.e. upward going zero crossings) can likewise be used to identify local minima.
 ^[A lack of sign change -- e.g., a positive derivative going to zero and then becoming strictly positive again -- corresponds to a plateau.]

-Differentiating the second-derivative of the PSD is achieved via differentiation of its first derivative:
+The second derivative of the PSD is derived by differentiating the first derivative:

 $$ g''(x) = \lim_{ \Delta{x} \rightarrow{} 0}  \frac {\Delta g'(x)} {\Delta x} , $$